 £600,000 total funding available from the Health Foundation and NHSE&I, with up to £30,000 for each project

 Q Exchange is Q’s £600,000 funding programme.
 Funded by the Health Foundation and NHS England and NHS Improvement, it offers Q members the chance to develop project ideas and submit bids for up to £30,000 of funding.

-Applicants will have the opportunity to refine and develop their ideas with the help of the Q community through a collaborative online process.
+Applicants will had the opportunity to refine and develop their ideas with the help of the Q community through a collaborative online process.

-This year we are seeking project ideas on the theme ‘Embedding positive changes emerging through new collaborations or partnerships during COVID-19.’
+This year we sought project ideas on the theme ‘Embedding positive changes emerging through new collaborations or partnerships during COVID-19.’